numba/sealir/notebooks/intro.md

 ## Manual Traversal Techniques

-The `SExpr` class in SealIR provides several methods for manually traversing the S-expression tree.
+The `sealir.ase` module in SealIR provides several methods for manually traversing the S-expression tree.
 These methods offer fine-grained control over tree exploration and analysis.

 +++